open-ephys/ephys-course/source/EEA/projects.rst

 Either pick one of these projects or choose your own:

-- Turn on an LED when your muscle contracts
+- Turn on an LED when your muscle contracts.
+You can use software for signal processing, or just hardware.
 - Synchronize frames from webcam with your EMG signal
 - Model a silicon probe and acquisition in the circuit simulator
 - Research and model in the simulator an intracellular electrophysiology acquisition system, e.g. current clamp. (these are next-level complicated)